MOL (company): Downstream operations

 MOL Group operates assets with a total of 20.9 mtpa refining and 2.2 mtpa petrochemicals capacity.
 Its downstream asset base includes 6 production units: 4 refineries and 2 petrochemical sites, and an extended regional logistics and wholesales network as an integrated value chain.
-Its refineries at Százhalombatta, Hungary and Bratislava, Slovakia, are among the most profitable ones in Europe, with Nelson complexity indexes of 10,6 and 11,5 respectively.
+Its refineries at Százhalombatta, Hungary and Bratislava, Slovakia, are among the most profitable ones in Europe, with Nelson complexity indexes of 10.6 and 11.5 respectively.

 MOL also produces and sells petrochemicals worldwide and is a leading petrochemical company in the Central Eastern Europe region.
 Its products are sold in more than 40 countries.
 MOL's petrochemical portfolio consists of high-quality polyolefin products (high- and low-density polyethylene, polypropylene) as well as butadiene.

 As part of its 2030 strategy, MOL targets a gradual increase of the share of valuable non-motor fuel products to above 50% by 2030 from below 30% currently.
 MOL intends to increase the feedstock for its petrochemical plants, whilst also taking advantage of the growing demand for profitable products as jet fuel, lubricants and base oils.

 As MOL aims to expand its petrochemical business, the company has earmarked EUR 1.2bn for investment in propylene-oxide based polyols, a high-value product applied in the automotive industry, packaging and furniture manufacturing.
 In 2018, it made a final investment decision on its Polyol Project, the biggest single investment of the company until 2021.

 To expand their petrochemical portfolio, MOL has signed a partnership with German APK in 2018, supporting the completion of APK's plastic-recycling plant in Merseburg.
 As part of circular-economy and sustainability endeavors, the plant pilots a process dubbed "Newcycling", recovering high-quality materials from plastic waste.

 For the natural gas division, the main focus is gas transmission via an extensive high pressure gas pipeline, which length exceeds 5700 km.
 MOL is a member of the Nabucco Pipeline project.

 In the field of renewable energy MOL develops geothermal power production through the, CEGE Central European Geothermal Energy Production, a partnership with Australian-based Green Rock Energy Limited.
 The company supports the research of second generation biofuels at the University of Pannonia.

-Consumer Services (Retail)
+Retail Consumer Services

-As of 2018, MOL Group owns a network of nearly 2,000 service stations under six brands across ten countries in Central Eastern Europe: Hungary, Slovakia, Croatia, Romania, Czech Republic, Poland, Serbia, Slovenia, Bosnia and Herzegovina and Montenegro.
-In reaction to advancements in technology and new consumer habits, and to prepare the company for times beyond the fuel age, the company has set the goal to become a broader goods and services provider.
+As of 2018, MOL Group owns a network of nearly 2,000 service stations under six brands across ten countries in Central and Southern Europe.

-To reach these goals, MOL has already ventured into new businesses, including e-mobility, car sharing and fleet management, leveraging its 10 million retail customer base.
-As part of their 2030 strategy, MOL also focuses on e-mobility and alternative fuels.
-In 2018, the company launched a new car-sharing service in Budapest, MOL Limo.
+In 2018, the company launched a car-sharing service in Budapest, MOL Limo.